 In this paper we discuss semi-automatic annotation of images with spatial information.
-In a previous study [5] it was shown that people who describe images often use spatial descriptions like "On the left side" or "Below object x".
+In a previous study [6] it was shown that people who describe images often use spatial descriptions like "On the left side" or "Below object x".
 Spatial information is important for describing the composition of an image, and for the identification of specific objects.

 Making a complete and elaborate annotation of the content of an image is a time consuming process.
 Therefore, the human annotator should be supported in this task as much as possible.
 In spite of improvements in the field, automatic annotation of images is not feasible at the moment.
 This is due to the fact that what is depicted in an image is highly subjective.
 Spatial information, however, is mainly objective.
 This makes it a good starting point for semi-automatic annotation.
-This work can be seen as an exploration into bridging the "semantic gap" [9], which refers to the cognitive distance between the analysis results delivered by image-analysis tools and the concepts humans look for in images.
+This work can be seen as an exploration into bridging the "semantic gap" [10], which refers to the cognitive distance between the analysis results delivered by state-of-the-art image-analysis tools and the concepts humans look for in images.
 In this work we use images from a collection of art paintings that we have used in an earlier study about semantic annotation [4].
 The system we propose takes an annotated image as input.
 It segments the image into regions and allows the user to label the regions with concepts from the annotation.
 The system computes the position of the concepts and the spatial relations between them, and adds the spatial information to the annotation.
 A small evaluation is done in which annotations generated by our system are compared to manual annotations by humans.
-It should be noted that this is an exploratory study to investigate the potential of content-based techniques for (spatial) image annotation at a conceptual level.